rian27777/modernCryptography/README.md

 # modernCryptography
-Mainly a deposit for programs for modern crypto-systems and tools (for a cryptography research project).
+A deposit for programs for modern crypto-systems and tools that enable them to work (for a cryptography research project).